 So, you have to find someone who can keep you from getting to that point.

 3. 24 Hr.
 Cortisol Saliva Test.
 When I started working with Dr. Kalish in 2015, he suggested we do the 24 Saliva Test to see how my cortisol levels were throughout the entire day - not just in the AM.
-This is very important in determining how you will treat your Adrenal Fatigue.
-You can't just take some generic supplement for adrenals, or do what your friend is doing because we are all different.
-Specific herb and supplements are for calming and certain ones are for stimulating.
+This is very important in determining your circadian rhythms and how you will treat your Adrenal Fatigue.
+You can't just take some generic “fix all” supplement for adrenals, or do what your friend is doing because we are all different.
+What if your cortisol is high in the morning, low in the afternoon, and then high at night?
+Or what if it’s a low all day long?
+Specific herbs and supplements are for calming and certain ones are for stimulating.

 Basically, you spit into a jar every four hours and they measure the hormones.
 Here is what the results look like: